 Caudal lumbar epidural injections may be performed by inserting a needle through the sacral hiatus into epidural space at the sacral canal.

-The skin in the low back area is cleaned and then infiltrated with a local anesthetic.
+- The skin in the low back area [or intended space] is cleaned and then infiltrated with a local anesthetic.

-Once the needle is in desired position, contrast is injected to confirm the needle location.
+- Once the needle is in the desired position, contrast is injected to confirm the needle location.

 For patients with a suspected allergy to contrast medium, antihistamines and corticosteroids prior to the procedure should be given.

-Following the injection, the patient is monitored for 15 to 20 minutes before being discharged.
+Following the injection, the patient is monitored for 15 to 20 minutes before being shifter to recovery.

 Sedatives are rarely necessary.